Cisco IOS XRv 9000 Appliance

 Interface Enumeration and Physical Mapping

 The PCIe02 adapter is physically inserted upside down relative to PCIe01.
-Therefore the last four ports of PCIe02 interface are upside down.
+Therefore the last two ports of PCIe02 interface are upside down.
 Hence the physical to XR port mapping is from left to right as shown in the below table:

 0